-You can also specify that the NAS will use a secure RADIUS (EAP) protocol from the drop
+You can also specify that the NAS will use a secure RADIUS (EAP) protocol from the drop down list, the options are LEAP and EAP-MD5

-Figure 26.NAS configuration screen
+Figure 18.
+NAS configuration screen

 For authentication requests to be processed by PINsafe they need to come from the IP address specified in the NAS configuration, the shared secret needs to match that specified in the NAS configuration and be sent to the IP address specified in the PINsafe Server Configuration.